the world must do more to fight climate chage

 The Partnership for Responsible Growth was formed to advocate a robust debate about the merits of a simple carbon fee and has offered a pro-growth solution.
-For example, a significant share of the revenue could be used to reduce the corporate tax rate from 35 percent (the highest in the industrialized world) to as low as 25 percent.
+For example, a significant share of the revenue could be used to reduce the corporate tax rate from 35 percent (the highest in the industrialized world) to a globally competitive level.
 Much of the balance could be returned to low- and middle-income families through a lump-sum tax credit, rebate, or other tax reductions to keep these households “even” on their fuel and energy costs.
 Other potential uses include paying for major infrastructure improvements, workforce retraining, assistance to transition communities such as in coal country, or making higher education more affordable.
 We call this bipartisan approach “carbon-funded tax cuts.”

-If, for example, Congress enacted a fee starting at $35 per metric ton, increasing annually by a few percentage points over the rate of inflation and continuing to rise until we achieve our promised emission reduction goals, it would generate $1.5 to $2 trillion over the next ten years.
+If, for example, Congress enacted a fee starting at $25 per metric ton, increasing annually by 2 percentage points over the rate of inflation and continuing to rise until we achieve our promised emission reduction goals, it would generate $1 trillion over the next ten years.
+A price nearly double that could generate $2.2 trillion over the same period.
 That’s a lot of money, even in Washington!
 The fee would be levied “upstream” where carbon enters the economy (e.g., the mine mouth, gas processing plant or oil refinery gate).

 An upstream fee is potentially more attractive than one that is imposed directly on all emitters because it can be levied using an existing administrative structure in which carbon fuels are already measured and taxed for other purposes.
 Therefore, this approach is simple to envision and execute, applying to fewer than 2,400 taxpayers.